whykay-01/capacity-management/README.md

 docker run -p 8050:8050 --name dashboard-container my-dashboard-app
 ```

+this command creates the `dashboard-container` container, and runs the `my-dashboard-app` image within the scope of the container.

 FIXME: create a container, so that Docker doesn't have to generate the new container from the image every time we run the application.